Smoking Fish

 Cooling smoked mullet.

-Showering fish with water is not practical as much water will be trapped by the body of the fish.
+Showering fish with water is not practical, as much water will be trapped by the body of the fish.
 A better idea is to place fish in a drafty area or to use a ventilating fan to speed up cooling.
-Then the fish should be bagged and refrigerated or frozen.
+Then, the fish should be bagged and refrigerated or frozen.
 Hot smoked fish must be allowed to cool to at least room temperature, and preferably to about 0°C in a cooler, before packing them.
-By room temperature we mean the temperature of around 68-77° F (20-25° C).
-Fish that is vacuum packed or packed into ziplock bags warm will turn flabby and sour, and may turn moldy.
+By room temperature, we mean a temperature of around 68-77° F (20-25° C).
+Fish that is still warm when vacuum packed or packed into ziplock bags will turn flabby and sour and may turn moldy.

 Type of Smoke

 We can control to a certain degree the quality of the smoke.
 The smoke can be wet or dry.
 Wet smoke is produced when the rate of combustion is low.
 This happens when a small amount of air is allowed to enter smoke generation unit.
-Using small chips, especially sawdust will result in a low combustion and heavy smoke.
+Using small chips, especially sawdust, will result in low combustion and heavy smoke.
 Adding wet sawdust will produce even more wet smoke.
 Wet smoke attracts more resinous and unburnt particles.
-As a result when smoking time is long, the product may acquire a bitter taste.
+As a result, when smoking time is long, the product may acquire a bitter taste.
 Dry smoke is produced by a more complete combustion.
-The smoke is lighter and the smoked product develops a good flavor and color.
-Burning larger chips, chunks or even log wood will provide more access for the air to enter the burning pile and will result in hotter and cleaner smoke.
+The smoke is lighter, and the smoked product develops a good flavor and color.
+Burning larger chips, chunks, or even log wood will provide more access for the air to enter the burning pile and will result in hotter and cleaner smoke.

 Humidity

 Commercial smokehouses are equipped with temperature and humidity controls.
 In many smokehouses, the efficiency of the operation is still dependent on atmospheric conditions.
 The air can be moist or dry.
-When the air is moist the moisture can be removed from the air before it enters the smoking chamber.
-This could be accomplished by installing a cooling system ahead the incoming air.
-If the air is passed over crushed ice it will be cooled as well.
-The cold air cannot hold moisture anymore and we are left with cold dry air.
-If this air is preheated now, the very dry but hot smoke will enter the smoking chamber.
-When the air is too dry, for example smoking during the day in desert area, a pan filled with water may be inserted into smoking chamber.
+When the air is moist, the moisture can be removed from the air before it enters the smoking chamber.
+This could be accomplished by installing a cooling system ahead of the incoming air.
+If the air is passed over crushed ice, it will be cooled as well.
+The cooler air can hold less moisture, and we are left with cold, dry air.
+If this air is preheated, the very dry but hot smoke will enter the smoking chamber.
+When the air is too dry, for example, smoking during the day in a desert area, a pan filled with water may be inserted into smoking chamber.
 Presoaking wood chips will bring some moisture, but only for a while.
-Air speed should not be too great otherwise excessive drying of the product results.
-In home smokehouses the natural draft (air velocity) can be controlled with exit dampers.
-When smoking at home we can control humidity by choosing the time of the day.
+Air speed should not be too great; otherwise, excessive drying of the product results.
+In home smokehouses the natural draft can be controlled with exit dampers.
+When smoking at home, we can control humidity by choosing the time of the day.
 There is more humidity at night than during the day.

 Color of Smoked Fish

-The color of smoked fish depends on the color of the skin, the length of smoking process and the type of the wood used for smoke generation.
-Mullet, herring, mullet, blue fish, or mackerel, they all have different color of the skin and flesh, so they will have a distinctive color after smoking.
-Dark colored fish will be dark after smoking and silver colored fish will develop golden or light brown color.
+The color of smoked fish depends on the color of the skin, the length of the smoking, and the type of wood used for smoke generation.
+Mullet, herring, mullet, blue fish, and mackerel all have different skin and flesh colors, so they will have a distinctive color after smoking.
+Dark colored fish will be dark after smoking, and silver colored fish will develop a golden or light brown color.
 The type of wood will contribute to the final color, although up to a certain point.

 Color Wood